FAQs Regarding Slip and Fall InjuriesClick For Your Free Consulation

 Q: As an NYC homeowner, what are my responsibilities for the maintenance of my property so that I am not liable for any trip and fall accident?

-A: As a property owner it is your responsibility to make sure that all visitors to your property are free from hazard.
+A: As a property owner it is your responsibility to make sure that all visitors to your property are free from hazards.
 If there are unsafe or hazardous conditions on your property, you need to post appropriate warning signs and fix the unsafe or hazardous conditions as soon as possible.
 Undergoing regular property maintenance is the best way to ensure that your visitors are safe and you are not liable for any accidents that occur on your property.

 Search Our Site